Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 PersonalLoans.com helps consumers with anything from excellent to bad credit.
 That means the network will submit your loan request to lenders that help borrowers with any credit score.

-You may instantly prequalify for an installment loan with as many as 72 months to repay, even if you have poor credit.
-The network of direct lenders also offers short-term loan options with competitive interest rates and loan terms.
+You might prequalify instantly for an installment loan with up to 72 months to repay, even if your credit isn’t great.
+The network of direct lenders also has short-term loan options with competitive interest rates and terms.

 SmartAdvances.com is a sensible alternative when you want offers from multiple direct lenders.
 You must collect at least $1,000 a month in income or government benefits to prequalify for a personal loan from SmartAdvances.com.